On MultiAspect Graphs: MAG properties

 \subsubsection{MAG representation by composite vertices}

-In this section, we show that it is possible to create a representation of any given MAG using composite vertices.
-This is equivalent to the natural isomorphism between MAGs and directed graphs, presented in Section~\ref{subsubsec:nat}.
+We now show that it is possible to create a representation of any given MAG using composite vertices.
+This is equivalent to the natural isomorphism between MAGs and directed graphs, presented in Theorem~\ref{theo:iso}.